-- Level 1: The fair value of financial instruments traded in active markets (such as publicly traded derivatives, and trading and available-for-sale securities) is based on quoted market prices at the end of the reporting period. - Level 2: The fair value of financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity specific estimates.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2. - Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
+Level 1: The fair value of financial instruments traded in active markets (such as publicly traded derivatives, and trading and available-for-sale securities) is based on quoted market prices at the end of the reporting period.

+Level 2: The fair value of financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined using valuation techniques which maximise the use of observable market data and rely as derivatives) is determined using valuation techniques which maximise the use of observable market data and rely a little as possible on entity specific estimates.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

+Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.